zeek/zeek/frameworks/netcontrol.rst

 **drop** packets, to **modify** them, to **redirect** or to **whitelist** them.
-The *target* of a rule specifies if the rule is applied in the *forward path*, and affects packets as they are forwarded through the network, or if it affects the *monitor path* and only affects the packets that are sent to Bro, but not the packets that traverse the network.
+The *target* of a rule specifies if the rule is applied in the *forward path*, and affects packets as they are forwarded through the network, or if it affects the *monitor path* and only affects the packets that are sent to Zeek, but not the packets that traverse the network.
 The *entity* specifies the address, connection, etc. that the rule applies to.
 In addition, each rule has a *timeout* (which can be left empty), a *priority* (with higher priority rules